Top 25 Back-End Web Development Tools

 Fish

 Fish is a Unix shell with a focus on interactivity and usability.
-It is designed to give the user features by default, rather than by configuration, meaning convenience for web developers.
-Fish is considered an ‘exotic’ shell since it does not rigorously adhere to POSIX shell standards.
-It is popular as its default features save time for developers and make it user friendly.
+What makes Fish a standout is its relentless focus on interactive features and hassle-free setup.
+It's designed to give the user features by default, rather than by configuration, meaning convenience for web developers.

 Version Control